Our Purpose & Objects

-We have a programme of inspirational and social activities – a range of meetings and events around the area, work in schools and SACREs, an introductory course on humanism and a humanist Choir, as well as supporting the BHA in pastoral work and ceremonies.
+We have a programme of inspirational and social activities – a range of meetings and events around the area, work in schools and SACREs, an introductory course on humanism and a humanist Choir, as well as supporting Humanists UK in pastoral work and ceremonies.
 In the summer we also run ‘amble rambles’.
 You will be made welcome at all our meetings and activities.

 See our Brochure for an overview of GMH:

 (Note: the brochure is designed to be printed double-sided in landscape format on a single sheet, flipped on the short side, and then folded twice to produce a 1/3 A4 leaflet.
 If using a printer that cannot print double-sided automatically, print the first page, then print the second page on the reverse side.)